antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * Notice that no mutations recur more than a few times.
+* Go to the ALK gene

+---------
+  ![](_static/images/R2d2_logo.png)**What type of aberrations does the ALK gene suffer?**
+<br>

+---------

-* Go to the ALK gene and select the **view** link (note: this is separate from the detail link).
+* Select the **view** link (note: this is separate from the detail link).

 In a new tab this mutation is shown in the R2 GenomeBrowser zoomed in on the genome to the base level.
 All samples are drawn beneath this stretch.
 Annotation of the publicly available COSMIC, the Catalogue Of Somatic Mutations In Cancer, is shown as well in the GenomeBrowser.
 COSMIC is the world's largest and most comprehensive resource for exploring the impact of somatic mutations in human cancer.

----------
-  ![](_static/images/R2d2_logo.png)**What type of aberrations does the ALK gene suffer?**
-<br>

----------

 The buttons on top of the page can be used to zoom in and out and to move your position.
 This way you can "walk" over the genome, for instance to have a closer look at the transcription start site of a gene.
 * Try out a view of the buttons.